 I feel this picture would be a useful addition to our inductions, to explain to new recruits up-front the overall purpose of our company.

 The graphic may also act as an introductory piece for our product training, placing it into context for the learner.

 The graphic might even act as an attractive desk poster to reinforce the key messages on a day-to-day basis.

 For more smokin’ hot graphics about a whole range of topics more interesting than finance, visit 40 Useful and Creative Infographics.

-If you can’t find any relevant pictures, create your own!Explore posts in the same categories: e-learning development, graphics, instructional design comment below, or link to this permanent URL from your own site.
+If you can’t find any relevant pictures, create your own!e-learning development, graphics, instructional design comment below, or link to this permanent URL from your own site.